romaninsh/dokku-alt-manager/readme.md

  - Password-protect the app
  - Passkey support for private key
  - Fetch all apps from host
- - Edit app config
- - Create and link apps with databases
- - Manage volumes and link with app

  - Save and restore snapshots
  - More intuitive interface